A year ago today, in pictures: California wildfires and more moments you may remember

 Most Popular

-Also on this day in 2020, a SpaceX Falcon 9 lifted off from Pad 39A at Kennedy Space Center carrying 57 Starlink satellites and two Earth observation spacecraft for BlackSky.
+Also on this day in 2020 National University students, upset they were paying tuition for online classes amid the COVID-19 pandemic, burned tires as they protested for free college education in Asuncion, Paraguay.
 See more top news photos as selected by the Associated Press.

-Also on this day in 2020 demonstrators burned tires to protest the postponement of the upcoming presidential election in El Alto, Bolivia.
+Also on this day in 2020, French President Emmanuel Macron and his wife Brigitte Macron attended a ceremony marking the 76th anniversary of the Allied landings in the Provence region during World War II, which helped liberate southern France, in Bormes-les-Mimosas.
 See more top news photos as selected by the Associated Press.

-Also on this day in 2020 voters in Georgia returned to the polls for runoffs to settle party nominations in four congressional races and 17 legislative races, as well as a closely watched contest for the Democratic nod for district attorney in Fulton County.
+Also on this day in 2020, crowds of protesters in Belarus swarmed the streets and thousands of workers rallied outside industrial plants to denounce a police crackdown on demonstrations over a disputed election that extended the 26-year rule of authoritarian President Alexander Lukashenko.
 See more top news photos as selected by the Associated Press.